1752 – Moira House, Dublin

 Built as the Dublin home of the Earls of Moira.
-Later became part of the Mendicity Institute which mirrored the composition so that the original Moira House was the right hand side of their enlarged building.
+Later became part of the Mendicity Institute (run by the Association for the Suppression of Mendicity in Dublin –

 Built as the Dublin home of the Earls of Moira.
-Later became part of the Mendicity Institute which mirrored the composition so that the original Moira House was the right hand side of their enlarged building.
+Later became part of the Mendicity Institute (run by the Association for the Suppression of Mendicity in Dublin –

 One of the few remaining older buildings on this quay, as most of the former industrial premises have been pulled down for redevelopment.